woocommerce/woocommerce/readme.txt

 === WooCommerce – excelling eCommerce ===
 Contributors: woothemes, mikejolley, jameskoster
-Tags: ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, store, shop, shopping, cart, checkout, widgets, reports, shipping, tax, paypal, inventory
+Tags: ecommerce, e-commerce, commerce, woothemes, wordpress ecommerce, store, shop, shopping, cart, checkout, widgets, reports
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=paypal@woothemes.com&item_name=Donation+for+WooCommerce
 Requires at least: 3.3
 Tested up to: 3.3
-Stable tag: 1.4.3
+Stable tag: 1.4.4

 WooCommerce is a powerful, extendable eCommerce plugin that helps you sell anything.
 Beautifully.

 == Description ==

-Transform your WordPress website into a thorough-bred online store.
+Transform your WordPress website into a thorough-bred online eCommerce store.
 Delivering enterprise-level quality and features whilst backed by a name you can trust.
 Say hello to WooCommerce.

-WooCommerce is built by WooThemes who also offer premium eCommerce themes and extensions to further enhance your shopfront.
+WooCommerce is built by the experienced folk at WooThemes who also offer premium eCommerce themes and extensions to further enhance your shopfront.

 [vimeo http://vimeo.com/29198966]

 = STRENGTH & FLEXIBILITY =
-Built upon core WordPress functionality for stability, with enough hooks and filters to satisfy the most avid theme developer.
+Built upon core WordPress functionality for stability, with enough hooks and filters to satisfy the most avid theme developer, eCommerce is now truly accessible to anyone.

 = CUSTOMIZABLE =
 Your business is unique, as should your online store.
-Choose one of our themes or build your own and give it a personal touch using the built in shortcodes and widgets.
+Choose one of our eCommerce themes (http://www.woothemes.com/themes/woocommerce-themes/) or build your own and give it a personal touch using the built in shortcodes and widgets.

 = SMART DASHBOARD WIDGETS =
 Keep a birds-eye view of incoming sales and reviews, stock levels and general store performance and statistics all from the WordPress dashboard.